-Along with binding to the dendritic recepters, serotonin molecules also bind to "reuptake transporters" on the axon's membrane.
+Along with binding to receptors on the dendrite, serotonin molecules also bind to reuptake transporters on the axon.
 These transporters take the molecule and transport it back into the axon terminal.
 They are sometimes called “pumps” and can be thought of as a revolving door.
 The serotonin enters one side, and the door spins around pushing it out the other side.
 We have shown here four reuptake pumps in various stages of transporting serotonin.
 Imagine them spinning and transporting serotonin from the synapse back into the axon.

 Approximately three hours into your ecstasy experience your serotonin transporters have removed much of the serotonin from the synapse, but there is still plenty around to activate the receptors, so you still feel the desired effects of the drug.
 Pretty soon, however, the reuptake transporters will remove most of the serotonin from the synapse, and you will start coming down.

-We said in the last slide that some of the serotonin finds its way back into the receptor where the MDMA causes it to be released again.
+We said in the last slide that some of the serotonin finds its way back into the receptor, where the MDMA causes it to be released again.
 This is true, but notice the hammers inside the axon.
 This is “monoamine oxidase” (MAO), an enzyme that breaks down serotonin (serotonin is a monoamine, remember).
 After your reuptake pumps remove the serotonin, MAO breaks most of it down.
 MAO doesn’t really look like a hammer, but thinking of it as a hammer that smashes up serotonin molecules is a good way to remember what it does.
-Notice too that the dopamine receptors are also still activated as well.
+Notice too that the dopamine receptors are still activated.

 When you start coming down

 First, notice that the number of activated serotonin receptors has been reduced because there is less serotonin in the synapse.
 This means you should be starting to feel somewhat normal again.
-Also, the uptake pumps are still removing serotonin from the synapse, as usual, and MAO is still doing its job breaking it down.
+Also, the reuptake pumps are still removing serotonin from the synapse, as usual, and MAO is still doing its job breaking it down.
 Notice that the dopamine levels in the synapse haven’t lowered as much as the serotonin.
 This is because dopamine replenishes itself much more quickly than serotonin.
-Notice also that there is a lot less serotonin in your vesicles, and this is mainly why you come down.
+Notice also that there is a lot less serotonin in your vesicles; this is mainly why you start coming down.
 Simply put, there’s no more serotonin left to be released.
 The MDMA may still be around trying to make your vesicles release more, but there isn’t enough there.
-In about four hours, Ecstasy has used up most of your serotonin.
+In about four hours, ecstasy has used up most of your serotonin.

 Coming down some more

 Depending on how much MDMA you took, you may end up depleting so much of your serotonin that fewer receptors are activated than before you took ecstasy, when you were in a normal brain state.
-This is what causes the "ate up" feeling that a lot of users experience when they come down.
+This can cause a negative mood and feelings of depression some users experience when they come down.
 You can become very depressed at this point, feeling extremely non-social, tired and irritable.

-Normally it takes a long time for your brain to build serotonin.
+Why does it take so long for it to replenish its stores after they have been depleted by MDMA?
+Normally, it takes a long time for your brain to build serotonin.
 Why?
 One reason is that tryptophan must go through a number of metabolic changes before it is turned into 5-htp.
 Another reason is simply that your brain was not made to make serotonin very quickly.
-Normally, it doesn’t need to, because serotonin is not usually released in very large quantities.
+Normally, it doesn’t need to because serotonin is not usually released in very large quantities.
 As a comparison, dopamine is released in larger quantities under normal circumstances, and your brain is thus built to replenish dopamine much more quickly.
 Researchers say that the dopamine system is “robust” in this sense, while the serotonin system is “delicate.”

 Part II: Neurotoxicity

-To re-cap we have (1) serotonin depletion causing the uptake transporters to become empty.
-Then (2) dopamine, which exists in higher levels in the synapse now, enters the uptake transporter.
+To re-cap, we have (1) serotonin depletion causing the reuptake transporters to become empty.
+Then (2) dopamine, which exists in higher levels in the synapse now, enters the reuptake transporter.
 (3) This dopamine is broken down by MAO into hydrogen peroxide.
-(4) The dopamine is toxic to the cell and so is the hydrogen peroxide, by producing oxidative stress.
+(4) Both the hydrogen peroxide and the remaining dopamine are toxic to the cell, producing oxidative stress.

 The researchers who first devised this theory (Jon E. Sprague, Shannon L. Everman and David E. Nichols) called it an “integrated hypothesis.”
 They looked at a decade worth of MDMA research and tried to put the pieces together.
-They came up with this theory in the summer of 1997 and it was published in 1998.
-To date, it is still the dominant theory of how MDMA causes axon damage in laboratory animals, and would most likely apply to humans as well, should neurotoxic damage in humans be proven conclusively.
+They came up with this theory in the summer of 1997, and it was published in 1998.
+To date, it is still the dominant theory of how MDMA causes axon damage in laboratory animals and would most likely apply to humans should neurotoxic damage in humans be proven conclusively.

-Looking at past studies of MDMA neurotoxicity, it is clear that dopamine plays a crucial role.
-For example, in 1988, it was discovered that pre-treating rats with a-methyl-p-tyrosine, a substance which inhibits the synthesis of dopamine, prevents MDMA neurotoxicity (Stone et al.).
-Also, in 1990 a study showed that if you destroy all of the rat’s dopamine terminals before giving them MDMA (thus eliminating all their dopamine), they sustain no serotonin axon loss (Schmidt et al.).
-Furthermore, in the same year they also discovered that if you give the rats L-DOPA, a dopamine precursor, they sustain more neurotoxic damage when given MDMA.
-And another study in 1991 demonstrated a linear correlation between the amount of dopamine release and the extent of MDMA-induced axon loss in rats (Nash and Nichols).
+Looking at past studies, it is clear that dopamine plays a crucial role in MDMA neurotoxicity.
+For example, in 1988, it was discovered that pre-treating rats with a-methyl-p-tyrosine, a substance that inhibits the synthesis of dopamine, prevents MDMA neurotoxicity (Stone et al., 1988).
+Also, in 1990 another study showed that if you destroy all of the rat’s dopamine terminals before giving them MDMA (thus eliminating all their dopamine), they sustain no serotonin axon loss (Schmidt et al., 1990).
+That same year they discovered that if you give the rats L-DOPA, a dopamine precursor, they sustain more neurotoxic damage when given MDMA.
+And a 1991 study demonstrated a linear correlation between the amount of dopamine release and the extent of MDMA-induced axon loss in rats (Nash and Nichols, 1991).

-In 1987 researchers discovered that MDMA itself releases dopamine (Schmidt et al., Steele et al.).
-Then they discovered in 1996 that serotonin release also increases dopamine release (Gudelsky and Nash).
-It does this because one of the serotonin receptors (receptor 2A), when activated by serotonin, stimulates the synthesis and release of dopamine (Nash; Schmidt et al., 1990).
-Also, drugs which block the 2A-receptor have been shown to reduce extracellular dopamine levels.
+In 1987, researchers discovered that MDMA releases dopamine (Schmidt et al., 1987, Steele et al., 1987).
+Then, they discovered in 1996 that serotonin release also increases dopamine release (Gudelsky and Nash, 1996).
+This occurs because one of the serotonin receptors (receptor 2A), when activated by serotonin, stimulates the synthesis and release of dopamine (Nash, Schmidt et al., 1990).
+Also, drugs that block the 2A-receptor have been shown to reduce extracellular dopamine levels.

-They also discovered that dopamine actually can get uptaken into the serotonin terminal (Faraj et al, 1994) and that the terminal dose, in fact, contain a type of MAO known to metabolize dopamine (MAO-B).
+They further discovered that the uptake of dopamine into the serotonin terminal also occurs (Faraj et al., 1994), and that the terminal dose, in fact, contains a type of MAO known to metabolize dopamine (MAO-B).
 To further support the theory, in 1995 they discovered that MAO-B inhibitors (L-deprenyl or MDL-72974) reduce neurotoxic damage in rats given 40mg/kg of MDMA.

 Prozac Prevents MDMA Neurotoxicity in Animals

-A number of studies have shown that selective serotonin reuptake inhibitors (SSRIs) like Prozac prevent MDMA’s neurotoxic effect.
-The theory as to why this happens is this: SSRIs plug the reuptake transporters, thus preventing dopamine from getting into the serotonin axon terminal (see the previous slide).
-Notice that the prozac fits pefectly into the transporter.
-Researchers refer to this as "affinity" and say that prozac has a greater affinity for the uptake transporter than other things in the synapse, including serotonin.
+A number of studies have shown that selective serotonin reuptake inhibitors (SSRIs), such as Prozac, prevent MDMA’s neurotoxic effect.
+This is because SSRIs plug up the reuptake transporters, preventing dopamine from getting into the serotonin axon terminal.
+Notice that the Prozac fits pefectly into the transporter.
+Researchers refer to this as affinity and say that Prozac has a greater affinity for the reuptake transporter than other molecules in the synapse, including serotonin and MDMA.
 In other words, Prozac will bind to the transporter first.
 It will also stay there for a relatively long time.
 Prozac has a half-life of 30 hours, which means it takes 30 hours for half of it to leave your body, another 30 hours for half of what’s left to leave, etc. It is thus called a “long-acting” SSRI.
-It plugs the transporters for a longer period of time than the other common SSRIs do.
-Research has shown that brain serotonin levels remain significantly depleted for approximately 24 hours after a lage dose of MDMA.
-It is during this time period (beween 6 and 24 hours after dosing) that the brain’s serotonin transporters are left empty and vulnerable, and it is during this time that the neurotoxic damage occurs.
-This means Prozac may be more effective at preventing MDMA neurotoxicity than other SSRIs, which do not last as long in the body (although this is unknown).
+It plugs the transporters for a longer period of time than do the other common SSRIs.
+Research has shown that brain serotonin levels remain significantly depleted for approximately 24 hours after a large dose of MDMA.
+It is during this time period (between 6 and 24 hours after dosing) that the brain’s serotonin transporters are left empty and vulnerable, and it is during this time that the neurotoxic damage occurs (at least in animals).
+This means Prozac may be more effective at preventing MDMA neurotoxicity than other SSRIs, which do not last as long in the brain.

-An important observation in these studies was that prozac prevented the neurotoxic damage even when given up to six hours after the MDMA.
-What they did was inject all the animals with MDMA, and then every hour they gave some of them an injection of Prozac.
-Only the animals who got the Prozac during the first six hours showed no damage.
-The ones who got the Prozac on the seventh, eighth, ninth and tenth hours (etc.) sustained damage, with the ones who got the prozac later sustaining more.
+An important observation in these studies was that Prozac prevented the neurotoxic damage even when given up to six hours after the MDMA.
+This was demonstrated in a study in which researchers first injected all the animals with MDMA, and, on every hour, they have some of the animals an injection of Prozac.
+Only those animals that got the Prozac during the first six hours exhibited no neurotoxic damage.
+Those that were injected with Prozac on the seventh, eighth, ninth and tenth hours, etc., sustained damage, with the ones that received Prozac injections later sustaining more damage than the others.